 The ecopsychologist, Peter H. Kahn, speaks of rewilding the mind.
 Just as biologists seek to restore ecosystems by reintroducing lost species, rewilding the mind seeks to reintroduce the psyche to choices that are not limited by the parameters set by a culture that has gone beyond the domestic into something completely docile and unquestioning.
 In other words: what is it like to swim in an icy pond in the wilderness, and what is it like to swim in a chlorinated pool regulated by heaters and chlorine?
 Both have their merits.
 But the icy pond makes your body ache.
 It forces you into a state of utter presence, and a mind that is more present is the foundation for the creative process.

-To stand enshrouded in the mist of a redwood forest and feel the salty air of the nearby ocean entering your nostrils; to let the bite of an arctic wind redden your face in a wintry wilderness—these are the same as entering a book and letting the language fall around you with awe, with a certainty that the process of art can never be yours, but its existence affirms you constantly: these are one in the same.
-When you enter a book, when you are in the process of writing a book; when you enter a wood, and allow—simply allow—the beauty there to envelop you, these are powerful acts of advocacy that shape your consciousness, your mind, your heart.
+To stand enshrouded in the mist of a redwood forest and feel the salty air of the nearby ocean entering your nostrils; to let the bite of an arctic wind redden your face in a wintry wilderness—these are the same as entering a book and letting the language fall around you, with a certainty that the process of art can never be yours, but its existence affirms you constantly: these are one in the same.
+When you enter a book, when you are in the process of writing a book; when you enter a wood, and allow—simply allow—the place to envelop you, these are powerful acts of advocacy that shape your consciousness, your mind, your heart.
 They combine to create a tectonic shift that makes us all better writers, better readers, better humans.